Goodness-of-fit testing for the stationary density of a size-structured PDE

-\textbf{Acknowledgements: } Van Hà Hoang was invited at Universit\'e Gustave Eiffel in Autumn 2023 thanks to the `Campagne Actions Internationales 2023'.
-This work has been supported by Labex Bézout (ANR-10-LABX-58) and by the Chair ``Modélisation Mathématique et Biodiversité" of Veolia Environnement-Ecole Polytechnique-Museum National d’Histoire Naturelle-Fondation X. V.C.T. has been partially supported by the European Union (ERC, SINGER, 101054787).
+\textbf{Acknowledgements: } Van Hà Hoang was invited at Universit\'e Gustave Eiffel in Autumn 2023 thanks to the `Campagne Actions Internationales 2023'. \tvc{We thank Marie Doumic and the anonymous Reviewer for interesting comments and questions that help us a lot to improve this work.
+We also thank Marie Doumic and Thibault Bourgeron for sharing datasets with us.} This work has been supported by Labex Bézout (ANR-10-LABX-58) and by the Chair ``Modélisation Mathématique et Biodiversité" of Veolia Environnement-Ecole Polytechnique-Museum National d’Histoire Naturelle-Fondation X. V.C.T. has been partially supported by the European Union (ERC, SINGER, 101054787).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council.
 Neither the European Union nor the granting authority can be held responsible for them.